MAY AT CLUNY

 WILDLIFE

 The birds are very busy singing, building nests and incubating eggs.
-Some species like the Mistle Thrush are already feeding young by early May.
-Migrant Blackcaps and Garden Warblers fill the garden with their raucous voices while the Spotted Flycatcher with its insignificant song arrives in mid-May and is seen usually in the lawn area doing as its name suggests.
+Species like Mistle Thrush are already feeding young by early May.
+Migrant Blackcaps and resident Nuthatches fill the garden with their raucous voices while our resident swallows are forever “chattering” above the house!
 Look out for the Red Squirrels feeding at the bird feeders at the first ‘Big Tree’ (No 4 – 5) or around the car park area.
 They can often be seen in other parts of the garden racing up and down the larger trees.
-Please tell one of us if you have a problem seeing them.
-On warm days there are many insects including a large population of bumblebees, all of them important for pollination of garden plants.
+On warm days there are many insects including (hopefully!) a large population of bumblebees, all of them important for pollination of garden plants.
+Watch out for Bee flies Bombylius major.
+On sunny days they hover at great speed while dipping their long proboscis into flowers.
+We have already had a few orange-tip and peacock butterflies.

 MAY JOBS

-In the potting room, pricking out seedlings and potting on are the main activities.
+Pricking out seedlings and potting on are constant at this time of year.
 Weeding, as ever, continues but selectively, to try to keep a balance between wild flowers and garden plants.
 Ground cover plants such as Dicentra eximia, Chrysosplenium and the graceful foliage of Shuttlecock ferns lessen the weeding task as well as providing carpets of colour.